Guy Williams (actor): Second visit to Argentina (July 1973)

-Suddenly, a thunderous roar was heard from the crowd: the lyric baritone and actor Henry Calvin -the obese Sergeant Demetrio López García from the El Zorro series-, who was recognized in spite of his emaciated appearance (he had an undiagnosed throat cancer).
+Suddenly, a thunderous roar was heard from the crowd: the lyric baritone and actor Henry Calvin — the obese Sergeant Demetrio López García from the El Zorro series — who was recognized in spite of his emaciated appearance (he had an undiagnosed throat cancer).
 When asked how he had stopped being fat, Calvin said he had set out to lose 80 kilos, and he had succeeded.
 He had begun his career in the 1930s as a singer (he had a baritone voice, which he once showed in El Zorro).

 Channel 13 assigned an assistant, a translator and a driver to attend them.
 On the day of their arrival in Argentina, they had dinner at a restaurant on the Río de la Plata waterfront.
 The next day they attended a tanguería in the emblematic area of Caminito, in the La Boca neighborhood, where Williams learned to dance the Tango.
 There Williams tried Mate, while his companion continued drinking beer and white wine mendocino.
 They both agreed on meals: Argentine asado (barbecue) and marinated suckling pig were their favorite dishes.
 They also visited schools and public hospitals, where they signed autographs for the children.
-During this stay, Zorro fought a duel at Carlitos Balá's Magic Circus and was seen for the first time at Mirtha Legrand's show, which would be repeated throughout the years.
+During this stay, Zorro fought a duel at Carlitos Balá's Magic Circus and was seen for the first time at Mirtha Legrand’s lunchtime show, which aired on Sundays from noon to 2:30 p.m. and where it was common for the host to invite different artists to join her for a live lunch at the table.
+This scene would be repeated over the following years, by which time Williams had already decided to settle in Buenos Aires.

 Calvin accompanied him to Channel 13, where they did a show (each in costume).
-Such was the popularity that Williams and Calvin enjoyed in Argentina that Channel 9 (Telefe) called them to attend Susana Giménez's program, which was broadcast on Sundays from 8 pm to 9 pm.
+Such was the popularity that Williams and Calvin enjoyed in Argentina that Channel 9 (Telefe) called them to attend Susana Giménez's program, which was broadcast on Sundays from 8 pm to 10:30 p.m.
 Both would soon return to California, where Guy continued his business of making Panetone (Italian sweet bread).